Your Guide To Adult Vaccines

 There are also practical differences.
 The biggest one, of course, is that the J&J vaccine requires only one shot.

-If you are getting one of the two-dose vaccines, it’s important to make sure your second dose comes from the same manufacturer as the first, the CDC says.
+If you are getting one of the two-dose vaccines, your second dose should come from the same manufacturer as the first, the CDC says.
 The Pfizer vaccine is designed to be given in two injections 21 days apart, while the Moderna vaccine calls for a 28-day window between shots.

 If you miss your second dose or you don’t get it on time, just get it as soon as you can, Schaffner advises.
 While you get some immunity from the first injection, it increases dramatically with the second one.